Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/configuration/authentication/sessions.md

 <div class="alert alert-warning">
    <i class="fas fa-exclamation-triangle" style="color:orange; margin-right:3px"></i>
-   <strong>Important: </strong>Sessions are not invalidated when a user logs out if `"storage": "cookie"`
+   <strong>Important: </strong>Sessions are not invalidated when a user logs out if <code>"storage": "cookie"</code>
    (the default) is used.
 In that case, the cookie is deleted client-side.
-Only when session data is stored server-side with `"storage": "kong"` set is the session actively invalidated.
+Only when session data is stored server-side with <code>"storage": "kong"<code> set is the session actively invalidated.
 </div>

 ## Example Configurations